 While Austerity is Intellectually Dead, it is Far from Over in Reality

-Jonathan Portes, professor of economics and public policy at King’s College London, on why ideology, short-termism and a relentless focus on Brexit is resulting in economic hardship continuing in the UK.
+Jonathan Portes explains why ideology, short-termism and a relentless focus on Brexit, is resulting in economic hardship continuing in the UK

 Last week, government borrowing increased sharply as spending rose and tax revenues disappointed.